 AB 3007 (Hoover, R-Folsom): California Environmental Quality Act: record of environmental documents: format.
+(Chapter 583, Statutes of 2024)

 Instead of requiring the county clerk and the Governor's Office of Land Use and Climate Innovation (LUCI) to maintain a California Environmental Quality Act (CEQA) record received from the California Department of Fish and Wildlife both electronically and in paper, AB 3007 would only require the county clerk and LUCI to maintain the record electronically and authorize the county and LUCI to maintain the record on paper.